solo-system/amon/boot/audioconf/README.txt

 is vital - ensure it matches how the sound card shows up in /proc/asound/cards.

-This directory used from defs.sh's prepare_microphone(), so should make whatever calls to "amixer..." are necessary to prepare the soundcard.
+This directory used from defs.sh's configure_soundcard(), so should make whatever calls to "amixer..." are necessary to initialise the soundcard.
-In particular - set the volume, and unmute the soundcard
+In particular - set the volume, and unmute the soundcard.

 Remember: CHANNELS, SAMPLERATE are both set on the arecord command line, so are probably shouldn't be included here.